-Premiums charged to member institutions are based on the total amount of insured deposits held by member institutions as at April 30 each year, and are calculated annually in accordance with the CDIC Act and CDIC's Differential Premiums By-law.
+Premiums charged to member institutions are based on the total amount of insured deposits held by member institutions as at April 30 each year and are calculated annually in accordance with the CDIC Act and CDIC's Differential Premiums By-law.
 Premium rates are a key determinant of the length of time it will take to reach the Corporation's minimum target level of ex ante funding of 100 basis points of insured deposits.
 Each year, CDIC considers various premium rate options.
 For 2021/2022, the approved Category I rate (the base rate) is 7.5 basis points of insured deposits, unchanged from the 2020/2021 base rate.
-CDIC's premium revenue for fiscal 2021/2022, established from the Insured Deposits as at April 30, 2021, was \$772 million, approximately 7.5 basis points of insured deposits.
+CDIC's premium revenue for fiscal 2021/2022, established from the Insured Deposits as at April 30, 2021, is estimated to be \$772 million, approximately 7.5 basis points of insured deposits.
 The amount recognized as premium revenue in each quarter represents one-fourth of the annual assessed amount.

-Premium revenue of \$193 million was recorded during the three-month period ended June 30, 2021 compared to \$185 million for the same period in the prior year, a 4% increase.
-Growth in insured deposits contributed to the net variance in premium revenue.
-Insured deposits grew to \$1,025 billion as at April 30, 2021, from \$968 billion as at April 30, 2020, an increase of 5.9%.
+Premium revenue of \$193 million was recorded during the three-month period ended December 31, 2021, compared to \$185 million for the same period in the prior year, a 5% increase.
+Growth in insured deposits contributed to the increase in premium revenue.
+Insured deposits grew to \$1,025 billion as at April 30, 2021, from \$968 billion as at April 30, 2020.